khaoula12025/CV/Publications/README.md

   - **An Efficient Multimodal Variational Analysis of Cascaded Asymmetric Discontinuities**
   K. Allani
-  *9th IEEE International Conference on Electronics, Circuits and Systems (ICECS 2002)* [View on IEEE Xplore](https://ieeexplore.ieee.org/document/911524)
+  *9th IEEE International Conference on Electronics, Circuits and Systems (ICECS 2000) added to IEEE on August 2002* [View on IEEE Xplore](https://ieeexplore.ieee.org/document/911524)